michelfernandez/cove/site/content/english/_index.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< testimonial "testimonial/twint-150w.png" "Simon Wehrli, CTO, Twint" >}}
+{{< testimonial "testimonial/uniqa-100w.png" "Jaroslav Molik, Reinsurance Manager, UNIQA Re" >}}
-"Skribble enables us to sign employment contracts and NDAs in a breeze – paper-free and regardless of time and place."
-{{< /testimonial >}}
+"Skribble has given me enormous peace of mind in my daily work.
+We can now get contracts with affiliates in Austria, Central & Eastern Europe signed in a timely and more secure manner." {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)